Researchers May Have Finally Figured Out The Reason For Our Eyebrows

 - dhaabout 5 yearsI was in a life treatining fire and my eyebrows were burnt off

-- salsa about 5 yearsi love that article.
+- salsa over 5 yearsi love that article.

 - persom over 5 yearsat least i have good eyebrows